 | ☐ Unchecked (default) | All rows are imported, including duplicates.
 Useful for time-series analysis or finding the best-quality reception of each station. |

-| ☑ Checked | Only the first occurrence of each Freq + PI + PS combination is imported.
+| ☑ Checked | Only the first occurrence of each Freq + PI + PS combination is kept.
+If a subsequent duplicate contains a valid Station ID while the previously imported one did not, the system will automatically upgrade to the entry with the ID.
 Speeds up processing of long overnight logs significantly. |

 Immediately after the CSV is loaded, the tool determines the receiver location from the GPS coordinates stored in the first valid log row.
 It then downloads the complete FM transmitter database for that location from: